 Help your kid to know what’s within his control and what isn’t.

 Results aren’t in the control of a person.
 Sometimes unforeseen circumstances occur which aren’t known and can’t be really controlled.
 Just lower down the burden of responsibilities from his/her shoulder.
-This will reduce the fear of unknown and he/ she will be able to focus more and stress levels are dropped.
+This will reduce the fear of the unknown and he/ she will be able to focus more and stress levels are dropped.

 Suggest ways to get back to the basics.

-If your kid has been already stressed for a long period of time, he/she is likely to develop some poor lifestyle habits in the way.
+If your kid has been already stressed for a long period of time, he/she is likely to develope some poor lifestyle habits in the way.
 Help him/her get back to a regular bedtime and routine.
 It helps to maintain a good sleep routine.
 Avoid TV and social media time an hour before bed.
 Make them eat regular, healthy meals throughout the day.
 These healthy lifestyle habits can go a long way to help your kid to handle stress more effectively.

 Just try your kid to help in knowing that he/she still can indulge himself in the fun activities even in the exam time like playing their favorite instrument, painting, or just playing with the friends for a while.
 This will help in coping up the stress originated due to the exam and it also helps them in knowing that exams are the part of the normal life and shouldn’t be feared.
 It just provides a fantastic distraction from the stress.